 Solutions:

-- Use Teflon tape and proper torque settings on threaded connections
+- Use Teflon tape and the right torque when tightening threaded connections.

-- Replace O-rings, gaskets, and worn-out seals with OEM parts
+- Replace O-rings, gaskets, and worn seals with parts from the original manufacturer.

-- Schedule visual inspections weekly to catch early signs of leakage
+- Do weekly visual inspections to catch leaks early.

 -